-- Main Luggage – The item of bags used to carry all your belongings in the plane’s hold and for storage in Kathmandu.
+- Main Luggage – The bags used to carry all your belongings in the plane’s hold and for Kathmandu storage.

 - Trek Kit Bag – Used while on the trek for clothing and sleeping bag carried by porters.

 You will arrive in Kathmandu with everything you need to be packed for the entire trip in a piece of luggage (usually a suitcase or rucksack).
 This central piece of baggage will become the receptacle for anything you will not need while on the trek on the mountains, and this is stored at the hotel in Kathmandu.
 Items you will need while on trek should be repacked into your trek kit back and your daysack/rucksack.
 Advice on how and what to pack for the trek will be given in Kathmandu, but it may be useful to do a trial pack before leaving home.
-When doing your initial packing, please bear in mind the airline weight limit for luggage (usually 20kg).
+Please bear in mind the airline weight limit for luggage (usually 20kg) when doing your initial packing.